egovernment/eregistrations/README.md

 #### Legacy browsers handling

-As it was noted in [language](#language) section, we do JavaScript for modern browser, and serve static pages generated on server-side for others.
-Ideally we shouldn't deal with any JavaScript written for older engines, still to assure that website is fully functional, and that user experience is OK we may have a need to define few dynamic behaviors for old engines.
+As it was noted in [language](#language) section, we do JavaScript for modern browsers, and serve static pages generated on server-side for others.
+Ideally we shouldn't deal with any JavaScript written for older engines.
+Still to assure that website is fully functional, and that user experience is OK we may have a need to define few dynamic behaviors for old engines.

-It's important to agree that JS aid for old browsers should be as minimal as possible.
-It's just about provision of show/hide logic to elements that are changed not by url changes but by button clicks (e.g. tabs) and some UX improvements like introducing date-picker for date fields.
+It's important to agree that __JS aid for old browsers should be as minimal as possible__.
+It's just about provision of show/hide logic to elements that are changed not by url changes but by button clicks (e.g. tabs) and some UX improvements like introducing date-picker for date inputs.

-Other important rule is that we don't double implementation, and do not write same functionalities twice differently for modern and differently old browsers.
-If something is definitely needed for old browsers, we're using it also in modern engines.
-In current setup of eRegistrations systems all legacy code is run also in modern engines.
+Other important rule is that we don't double implementation, and not write same functionalities twice differently for modern and differently old browsers.
+If something is definitely needed for old browsers, we're implementing it so it runs for old, and run it also in modern engines.
+In current setup of eRegistrations systems all legacy code is also run in modern engines.

 ##### JavaScript code conventions for old engines:

 We base it on ECMAScript3, and use solutions that works in all browsers natively back to IE6.
-We don't use array iterators but instea rely on `for` and `for..in` loops.
-We find DOM elements by their _id_'s, eventually by their _tag_ names (via `getElementsByTagName`), usually we're after configuration of very specific and simple behaviors and we don't need to take on-board any custom selector engine for that.
+We don't use array iterators but instead rely on `for` and `for..in` loops.
+We find DOM elements by their _id_'s, eventually by their _tag_ names (via `getElementsByTagName`), usually we're after configuration of very specific and simple behaviors and we don't need on-board any custom selector engine for that.

 ##### Predefined generic modules

 `mano-legacy` is dedicated package where we keep all reusable and generic modules which we can use through out the system.

-For each application we configure what we need in `app-folder/client/legacy.js`, we do in same Node.js modules style.
-Having that system generates bundle out of `legacy.js` content and loads it with application (in modern browser it's loaded right before main application).
+For each application we configure what we need in `app-folder/client/legacy.js`, we do it in same Node.js modules style.
+Having that, system generates bundle out of `legacy.js` content and loads it with application (in modern browser it's loaded right before main application).

-`mano-legacy` exposes `$` variable on global namespace (`window` object), through which all required utils are accessible. `$` is not only set of utils but also a function which serves as a shortcut for `document.getElementById`.
-Therefore usually you access DOM elements via `$('element-id')`.
+`mano-legacy` exposes `$` variable on global namespace (`window` object), through which all required utils are accessible. `$` is not only _set_ of utils but also a function which serves as a shortcut for `document.getElementById`.
+Therefore usually you find DOM elements via `$('element-id')`.

-Currently some behaviours (those required from `mano-legacy/element#`) are set directly on elements that are returned from (or passed through) `$` function, but this is subject to change in near future (all will be done through functions set on `$`).
+Currently some behaviours (those required from `mano-legacy/element#`) are set directly on elements that are returned from (or passed through) `$` function, but this is subject to change, and in near future all will be done through functions set on `$`.

 You can check list of all modules in `mano-legacy` project.
 Explanation of some that are often used:

 * `element#/class` - Provides `el.addClass`, `el.removeClass`, `el.toggleClass` and `el.hasClass` for elements
-* `element#/event` - Provides `el.addEvent`, `el.removeEvent` through which we can assign DOM events, additionally `$.preventDefault(event)`, $.stopPropagation(event)
+* `element#/event` - Provides `el.addEvent`, `el.removeEvent` through which we can assign DOM events, additionally `$.preventDefault(event)`, `$.stopPropagation(event)`
 * `element#/get-by-class` - Provides `el.getByClass(name, className)`, get all descendant elements of given _name_ having given _class_.
-It's to be used, when we need something more than `getElementById`
+It's to be used, when we need something more than `getElementById` or `getElementsByTagName`.
 * `element#/toggle` - Provides `el.exclude` (removes element from document), `el.include` (puts element back), `el.toggle(true|false)` if argument is true runs `include` if false `exclude`

-* `on-env-update` - Provides `$.onEnvUpdate(el, fn)` - Configure function to be run whenever internal environment of provided DOM element has been changed.
+* `on-env-update` - Provides `$.onEnvUpdate(el, fn)` - Through that we configure given function to be run whenever internal environment of provided DOM element has been changed.
 Usually we pass `form` as an element, and function is run whenever any value of form was changed.
-This is used when we want to react _live_ to form changes, and change some other statuses on page. in eRegistrations project statuses on Guia page are updated with that.
+This is used when we want to react _live_ to `<form>` changes, and change some other statuses on page. in eRegistrations project we update Guia page state with that.
 * `dbjs-form-fill` - Provides `$.onEnvUpdate(obj, form)` - Fills given object with values read from given form.
 We use it with objects that resembles DBJS model in legacy logic.
 * `select-match` - Provides `$.selectMatch(select, map)`.
 In some cases we need to show some controls only if select is selected with given value.
 This is the function that configures such behavior.
 We provide select element, and map describing which elements should be shown if given value is selected (if value is not selected they're automatically hidden)
 * `radio-match` - Provides `$.selectMatch(container, name, map)`.
 Same as `select-match` but for radios.
 In that case we need to provide the _container_ that holds all radio inputs, _name_ of radio inputs we're after, and same _map_ as we provide to `selectMatch`.